Skip to main content

 Enter Directory Domain

-Enter the Entra ID Directory Domain that the application was registered within.
-Please refer to Microsoft’s documentation to locate your directory domain name.
+Enter the Tenant ID that the application was registered within into the Microsoft Entra ID Domain field.
+Please refer to Microsoft’s documentation to locate your Tenant ID.

 Enter Client ID